 Over the main drawing the toolbars are places.
 Most functions are accessable direct via a tool button.
 However only the most common tool button are displayed by default.
 With a right mouse click on the tool bar area a menu with all available tool bars is displayed.
 After program start the last setup is recovered.
 Custom made toolbar can be added by a macro.
 Help on the individual buttons is accessible through the "What's This" function (Shift+F1).The visibility of the different toolbars can adjusted via a right click on a free place in the dockarea.
 Some tool buttom are multi tool buttom.
 The exact feature can be adjusted by a middle mouse click on the tool buttom.

 In the lower left of the main windows of the LayoutEditor the mouse position is displayed.
 Depending on the current editing step additional information like the operation progress is also show in this area.
 With a right mouse click on the area you can adjust the used user units, the untis used to display coordinated to the user.

 The grid indicator in the footer of the main window will show the current used grid setting.
 By default the grid is handled automatic.
 A grid setting with a multiply of 1, 2 or 5 is set with an good resolution for the current zoom level.
-To manual set a fix grid do a left click on the grid status and enter the required frid.
+To manual set a fix grid do a left click on the grid status and enter the required grid.
 With a righht click on this area you will have further options to set the grid or to disable the grid.
 Also the option to display an additional scale is available.

 The select status in the lower right of the main window always show the current statistic on the selected shapes.
 With a left click on one shape type you can select or deselect all shapes of this type.
 A right click on the status will open a menu with more options to select and deselect.